 Step 8: Visualise the results

-To view the results, go back into Insight (Analyze > Insight > Lighting) and selected the analysis to be displayed.
+To view the results, go back into Insight (Analyse> Insight > Lighting) and selected the analysis to be displayed.
 The asterisk (*) at the front of the name represents the current analysis being displayed.
-Results are presented on your Revit model using the Analysis Visualization Framework (AVF) so you can see exactly how daylight is interacting with your Revit model.
+Results are presented on your Revit model using the Analysis Visualization Framework (AVF), so you can see precisely how daylight is interacting with your Revit model.

 To configure the analysis display style, go Manage > Settings > Additional Settings > Analysis Display Styles.
 You can either create your own or modify one of the default styles.
 To achieve a Ladybug colour scheme, use the following RGB values:

 In terms of accuracy, the image below represents a comparison between an Insight solar access analysis (left) and a Ladybug solar access analysis (right) run with Rhino.Inside Revit.
-Both are using the same latitude and longitude and the geometry is identical.
+Both are using the same latitude and longitude, and the geometry is identical.
 The legend and colour schemes are also consistent.
-As you can see, there is subtle but noticeable differences between the results.
+As you can see, there are subtle but noticeable differences between the results.

 Even though the analysis grid is set to 12 inches (30cm), Insight applies a gradient colour across the mesh.
 When running with wall openings only (top left), there is more direct sun compared to when windows are added (bottom left).
-This demonstrates that the glazing material is having an impact (but can be overcome using the hide geometry in view technique described earlier).
+These results demonstrate that the glazing material is having an impact (but can be overcome using the hide geometry in view technique described earlier).

 Using the same analysis grid size (30cm), Grasshopper returns cleaner and arguably more accurate results (top right).
-Refining the analysis grid to 5cm (bottom right) for example, provides even greater accuracy and contrast between the two softwares.
+Refining the analysis grid to 5cm (bottom right) for example provides even greater accuracy and contrast between the two software.